 So, out came the carpet.
 We installed peel and stick vinyl tile in its place.

-I must admit, this was a mistake.
-It was fine in the summer, but when stored the RV through the colder months, some of the tiles came loose and had to be replaced.
+I must admit, the peel and stick vinyl was a mistake.
+It was fine in the summer — but when storing the RV through the colder months, some of the tiles came loose and had to be replaced.

-When we decided to get back on the road again and leave Texas, we gave up our apartment and quickly moved into a secondhand 36-foot triple slide 5th wheel trailer.
+After some time off from fulltime RVing, we later decided to get back on the road again and leave Texas.
+We gave up our apartment and quickly moved into a secondhand 36-foot triple slide 5th wheel trailer.

 Again, it was about 10 years old and a little worse for the wear.
-The redeeming factors were:
+The redeeming factors of this RV were:

 - It was the layout we wanted.

 - It was less than half the price of what a new RV would have cost.

 We moved into it just as it was.